echinoid/sib/README.md

 # sib
-Software investigation board for requirements and documentation
+Investigation board for software requirements and documentation